 Pululahua volcano is inactive and has a large crater full of fertile soil.
 This is why it is one of only 2 inhabited volcanic calderas in the world and the only one cultivated by the inhabitants.
 It was declared a Geobotanical Reserve in 1966.

-Explore Mitad del Mundo – Middle of the World City to get to know more about the ‘equator line’.
+Go see the Mitad del Mundo (Middle of the World City) to get to know more about the ‘equator line’.
 You can read more about my adventure, here.

 Learn more about Ecuador’s indigenous cultures at Intiñan Solar Museum